Five squares in arithmetic progression over quadratic fields: Explicit computations and conjectures

 \begin{pf} First, for each $D$ we have passed all the local conditions (Proposition \ref{local}) and the conditions coming from the Mordell-Weil sieve (Corollary \ref{MW}).
 Only $1048$ values of $D$ have passed these sieves.
 To discard all the values except $D=409$ and $D=4688329$, we first apply a test derived from Proposition \ref{MWSatD}.
 We test if, for any prime $q$ dividing such $D$, there is an odd multiple $kP$ of the point $P:=(6,24)\in E^{(1)}(\bQ)$ reducing to a point with $x$-coordinate equal to $-18$ modulo q.
-To verify explicitly this condition, we compute first if there is a point $Q$ in $E^{(1)}(\bF_q)$, the order $O_q$ of $P$ in $E^{(1)}(\bF_q)$ and the discrete logarithm $\log(Q,P)$, i.e. the number $k$ such that $Q=k P$, if it exists.
+To explicitly verify this condition, we first compute if there is a point $Q$ in $E^{(1)}(\bF_q)$ with $x$-coordinate equal to $-18$, the order $O_q$ of $P$ in $E^{(1)}(\bF_q)$ and the discrete logarithm $\log(Q,P)$, i.e. the number $k$ such that $Q=k P$, if it exists.
 In case there is no such $Q$ or there is no such logarithm, then $D$ does not pass the test.
-Also in case $k$ and $O_q$ are even.
-In case it passes this first test, we combine this information with the information from the computation of the $M^{(q)}_D$ for the first 100 primes to discard some other cases.
+Also in the case that $k$ and $O_q$ are even.
+In the case that it passes this first test, we combine this information with the information from the computation of the $M^{(q)}_D$ for the first 100 primes to discard some other cases.

-After this last test there are $34$ values of $D$ that survive, and we pass then a test based on the ternary forms criterium given by Proposition \ref{ternary}, by using a short program in \verb+SAGE+ done by Gonzalo Tornaria.
+After this last test there are $34$ values of $D$ that survive, and we then pass a test based on the ternary forms criterion given by Proposition \ref{ternary}, by using a short program in \verb+SAGE+ performed by Gonzalo Tornaria.
 We check that for these values $r(D,3x^2+9y^2+16z^2)\ne r(D,x^2+3y^2+144z^2)$.
 Hence for those values of $D$, $L(E^{(2)}_D,1)\ne 0$, so the analytic rank of $E^{(2)}_D$ is zero, hence their rank is also 0.

 Only $D=409$ and $D=4688329$ survive all these tests, but for these values we do have points in $C_D(\bQ)$. \end{pf}

 \